Hepatitis C Resources

 Does HAP Empowered have any initiatives to increase HCV testing and treatment among persons with a history of substance use?

 All members, including those with a history of substance abuse, are encouraged to get HCV testing and treatment.
-Our Care Management team collaborates with Prepaid Inpatient Health Plans on shared members during monthly meetings.
-HCV testing and treatment for these members will be addressed.
+Our Care Management team collaborates with Prepaid Inpatient Health Plans (PIHPs) on shared members during monthly meetings.
+HCV testing and treatment for these members is addressed when applicable.

 What is the recommended treatment for HCV?

-Recently, direct-acting antivirals (DAA) were developed to treat hepatitis C. DAAs are oral medications that can cure the disease when taken daily for several weeks.
+Recently, direct-acting antivirals (DAA) were developed to treat HCV.
+DAAs are oral medications that can cure the disease when taken daily for several weeks.
 They have few side effects or contraindications.

 The MDHHS has a three-year agreement with the manufacturer AbbVie to expand access to the DAA MAVYRET® (glecaprevir/pibrentasvir) for Medicaid and Healthy Michigan Plan beneficiaries.
 MAVYRET is an oral prescription medication.
 It’s used to treat adults and children ages 12 and older with HCV.